IPConvergence/TrustedDistributedOpenDataRegistry/README.md

 - ODTA Access Control Smart Contract

 For more information regarding the detail of the Data Model, Smart Contract design, Smart Contract Method signature, please refer to the https://marcantoine-lemaire.gitbook.io/solidity/open-data-trusted-anchors-project

+There is a demo Web Page on: http://blockchainbeta.eu